annaesvensson/yellow-help/yellow-task-list.md

 - [ ] Added SMTP extension, send emails to a remote server.
 Websites may not have a working mail system.
 - [ ] Updated API, YellowPageCollection no longer derives from ArrayObject.
 ArrayObject interface is strange.
 - [x] Updated API, changed getAvailable() to enumerate().
 Designers want to use non-flattened themes.
-- [x] Updated API, changed content element type notice to general.
+- [x] Updated API, changed content element type from notice to general.
 Make it more intuitive.
 - [x] Updated core extension, support for webmanifest files was added.
 Websites and web applications use it.
 - [ ] Updated contact extension, message delivery with brute force protection.
 Spammers gonna spam.
 - [ ] Updated edit extension, autocomplete for links and tags.
 Users do less, software does more.